slarwise/yamlls/README.md

 - [ ] Workspace: If there is an kustomization file, connect the resources somehow?
 And give info if there are things that don't match

+## Bugs

+- Can't get description of anyOf, such as github workflow jobs.something.runs-on

 ## Credits

 The first version of this repo was basically copied from